-Dr. Mingjia Tan is a Research Investigator in the Department of Radiation Oncology at the University of Michigan in Ann Arbor, working under the direction of Dr. Yi Sun.
+Dr. Mingjia Tan has over twenty years of experience in basic and translational oncology.
+He is a Research Scientist in the Department of Radiation Oncology at the University of Michigan in Ann Arbor, working under the direction of Dr. Mukesh Nyati.
 He received his PhD in Molecular Biology from the Chinese Academy of Preventive Medicine, P.R.
 China in 1997 and his Master of Science in Genetic Toxicology from Tongji Medical University, P.R.
 China in 1994.
-Dr. Tan received his postdoctoral training in the Department of Molecular Biology, Parke- Davis Pharmaceutical Research, division of WarnerLambert Company and the Department of Biochemistry, University of Michigan.
+Dr. Tan received his postdoctoral training in the Department of Molecular Biology, Parke- Davis Pharmaceutical Research, division of Warner-Lambert Company and the Department of Biochemistry, University of Michigan.
 He was recruited to the Radiation Oncology Department faculty in 2014.

 Areas of Interest

-- The role of SAG-SCF E3 ubiquitin ligases in regulation of carcinogenesis and angiogenesis.
+- The role of EGFR and SAG-SCF E3 ubiquitin ligases in regulation of carcinogenesis.

-- Development of novel anti-cancer agents based on control of SAG-SCF E3 ubiquitin ligases.
+- Development of novel anti-cancer agents based on control of EGFR degradation.

-- MS, Genetic Toxicology, Tongji Medical Unversity, 1994
+- MS: Genetic Toxicology, Tongji Medical University, 1994

 - Tan M, Xu J, Siddiqui J, Feng F, Sun Y. Depletion of SAG/RBX2 E3 ubiquitin ligase suppresses prostate tumorigenesis via inactivation of the PI3K/AKT/mTOR axis.
 Mol Cancer, Dec 12;15(1):81, 2016.